elenderg/PAL-1000/instruções de compilação.md

 `To index a literal:`
 `If the compiler's abort flag is set, exit.`
 `If the literal is nil, exit.`
-`If the literal's name is in the literal index, abort with "Internal error - index a literal" and the literal's locus; exit.` `Index the literal given the literal's name and the literal index.`
+`If the literal's name is in the literal index, abort with "_Internal error - index a literal_" and the literal's locus; exit.`
+`Index the literal given the literal's name and the literal index.`

 128. The various literal conversion routines are generally useful, so we keep them in the Noodle.
-In one case, however, we need an "alternate wording" for the conversion routine, just to make sure calls get dispatched to the right place:
+In one case, however, we need an "_alternate wording_" for the conversion routine, just to make sure calls get dispatched to the right place:

 `To convert a nibble substring to a string: employ convert a nibble string to a hex string.`

 129. And that's it for resolving globals!
 Time to see what all that does to the listing.
 Run it.
 In the blue, open up the daughter's source files and list.
 The open up the updated listing file.
-Jump to the "GLOBALS:" Section and you'll see that initialized globals are now associated with named literals, like so:
+Jump to the "_GLOBALS:_" Section and you'll see that initialized globals are now associated with named literals, like so:

 `GLOBALS:`